satpalsr/sdk/docs/server.hytopia.blocktyperegistry.md

 Block type registries are created internally as a singleton for each [World](./server.world.md) instance in a game server and should never be instantiated directly.
 A block type registry allows, you to register and retrieve block types by their unique id for a world.

+The constructor for this class is marked as internal.
+Third-party code should not call the constructor directly or create subclasses that extend the `BlockTypeRegistry` class.

 ## Example